Coronavirus and our Communities

 - As you train or exercise, you build strength, endurance, and power, but when you stop exercising, those effects can deteriorate quite rapidly.
 While home exercise programs are helpful, they don’t have the same impact as in-clinic treatment.
 Our therapists can provide a more comprehensive assessment to update your plan.
 This is especially important for our patients who are post-operative or at risk for falls.

 - In uncertain times, feelings of anxiety and depression can significantly hinder a rehabilitation program.
 Physical Therapists have been identified as professionals who can effectively deliver exercise interventions to help patients suffering from anxiety and depression.
 Accurate assessment and application of exercise intensity is vital for these conditions.

 - For our patients who are immunosuppressed or cautious about coming in, select regions now offer Telehealth virtual appointments.
-Virtual appointments patients to continue receiving quality treatment and plan of care progression during shelter-in-place orders.
+Virtual appointments allow patients to continue receiving quality treatment and plan of care progression during shelter-in-place orders.